-This copy of Sheet Music boasts outstanding Double Plus (A++) sound and relatively quiet vinyl too
+This copy of Sheet Music boasts KILLER Shootout Winning Nearly Triple Plus (A++ to A+++) sound on both sides – exceptionally quiet vinyl too

 Rich, full and balanced with plenty of deep bass and Arty Rock energy, this is a Truly Amazing Demo Disc